pamandrejko/tekton-pipeline/README.md

 file and add the URL of your SlackApp.
 2. Edit the https://github.com/pamandrejko/tekton-pipeline/blob/main/config/cicd-slack/01c-web-hook-secret-key.yaml file and provide a BASE64 encoded string which you will provide when you configure the webhook on your Git repository.
 This value is used to secure the communications between your cluster and the webhook.

-### Create a project

-While not technically required, a namespace partitions our objects into their own project making them easier locate and work with.

-After logging in to your OpenShift cluster form the command line, run the following command to create a project:
+Run the following commands to create the secrets:

 ```
-cd config/cicd-slack
+oc apply -f 01b-slack-webhook-secret.yaml
-oc apply -f 01a-webhook-to-slack-pipeline-environment.yaml
+oc apply -f 01c-web-hook-secret-key.yaml
 ```

 ## Build the Tekton pipeline

-Now we are ready to build the component that form our pileline.
+Now we are ready to build the components that form our pileline.
 We create `yamls` for each component of the pipeline.
-In total there are six components required:
+In total there are five components required:
 - Task
 - Pipeline
 - TriggerBinding
 - TriggerTemplate
 - EventListener

-Lastly, you need to configure a **webhook** on your GitHub repository.
+Lastly, you need to configure a **Webhook** on your GitHub repository.
 The webhook enables your repository to emit events to your EventListener.
 Let's walk through these steps.

 ### Create a task